greenc/CookieMaster/README.md

  - Clicking Golden Cookies and Reindeer no longer pops Wrinklers that lie beneath them
  - Other useful stats
  - Pause button
+ - BETA: Persistent stat logging for tracking your CpS through your sessions

 Planned and Upcoming Features